Quick Start

 });

 1. Start building!
-Here’s a minimal example, using the trigger API and creating an assistant that will send a chat message into the session.
+Here’s a minimal example, using the trigger API and creating an assistant that will send a chat message into the room session.

 let hasAssistantJoined = false;